 - MRLs have been established in many countries including Korea, but some countries may not have MRLs established for these fungicides.
 Check with the export country before making pre-harvest fungicide treatment/application decisions (MRLs are listed for several export markets in the GAPS). - Additional materials may be needed for managing brown rot.
-A fixed copper may also be used with other fungicide treatments in a tank mixture for brown rot control.
+A fixed copper may also be used with other citrus crop (tree size and canopy density).